opstrace/opstrace/docs/references/cluster-configuration.md

 You should explicitly choose the number of machines your Opstrace cluster is comprised of, which is why this is a required parameter for now.

-**WARNING:** Here be dragons.
-😈
+**Warning 😈:**
-There be dragons when you change this: we develop with three nodes, and—for now—we rarely test with less or more.
+Here be dragons: we develop with three nodes, and—for now—we rarely test with less or more.

 ## Optional parameters